 This is our 12th Festival, which means it all started way back in 2007 – also the year of the very first iPhone and the launch of NASA’s Dawn spacecraft.
 Seems ages ago, doesn’t it?
 The world of science moves so incredibly fast.

-Produced by the Museum of Science and Industry, our Festival is part laboratory, part playground.
+Produced by the Science and Industry Museum, our Festival is part laboratory, part playground.
 We encourage visitors of all ages to immerse themselves in surprising, meaningful science; from messy experiments to engineering-themed comedy routines and lively environmental debates.

 This year’s full programme will be announced on 3 September 2018.